-- Fiber optic sights’ bright and crisp sight image enables faster target acquisition and greater accuracy, especially when firing at moving objects.
+- Fiber optic sight is usually bright and crisp.
+The sight image enables faster target acquisition and greater accuracy, especially when firing at moving objects.

-- Fiber optic sights are versatile because they can be used on a broad range of firearms, from pistols to rifles and shotguns, and they come in a number of configurations to meet individual shooting demands and preferences.
+- They are versatile because they can be used on a broad range of firearms, from pistols to rifles and shotguns, and they come in a number of configurations to meet individual shooting demands and preferences.

-- Fiber optic sights are meant to be sturdy and impact resistant, making them an excellent choice for weapons used in harsh locations or for shooting sports such as hunting.
+- They are meant to be sturdy and impact resistant, making them an excellent choice for weapons used in harsh locations or for shooting sports such as hunting.

 - Many fiber optic sights may be altered with multiple fiber colors and diameters, allowing shooters to personalize their sights to their individual needs and tastes.

-- Fiber optic sights, in general, provide a good mix of visibility, accuracy, and longevity, making them a popular option among shooters who seek the finest performance from their rifles.
+- In general, they provide a good mix of visibility, accuracy, and longevity, making them a popular option among shooters who seek the finest performance from their rifles.

 While fiber optic sights provide numerous advantages, there are a few drawbacks to consider.